chili-epfl/justhink-alignment-analysis/README.md

 * RQ1: How do the interlocutors use task specific referents?
 Does this link to task success?
     * H1.1: Task specific referents become routine early for more successful teams.
-    * H1.2: Hesitation phenomena are more likely to occur in the vicinity of when task-specific referents become routine, for more successful teams.
+    * H1.2: Hesitation phenomena are more likely to occur in the vicinity of priming and establishment of task-specific referents for more successful teams.

 * RQ2: How do the interlocutors follow up the use of task specific referents with actions?
 Does this link to task success?
     * H2.1: Instructions are more likely to be followed by a corresponding action early in the dialogue for more successful teams.